1. The body is only a clump of matter. A wet machine that we can use as an instrument for our own purposes.

 The Christian worldview of sex and the body is so much higher.
 What you do with your body regarding sex matters because it is a member of Christ’s body.
 A temple of the Holy Spirit.
 And the married sex described in Proverbs and Song of Solomon is “intoxicating,” “aroused” and “joyful in each other’s sexuality.”

-In the next post I’ll discuss another issue of fragmentation from Pearcey’s book–the transgender issue.
+In a future post I’ll discuss another issue of fragmentation from Pearcey’s book–the transgender issue.

 Love Thy Body is a terrific resource…